postmanlabs/labs-docs/README.md

    `git clone https://github.com/postmanlabs/postman-docs.git`

-2. Create a file and name it "dockerfile" with the following contents
+2. Create a file and name it "dockerfile" with the following contents:

     ```